maneeshkrsingh/maneeshkrsingh/README.md

 * Ensemble-based filtering methods
 * Rank histogram diagnostics and statistical validation
 * Applications to nonlinear stochastic systems

+### 🔹 Consistent PINNs for Curved Domains

+- Development of consistent PINN cost functionals
+- A priori and a posteriori error analysis
+- Applications to PDEs on curved geometries and boundaries

 ### 🔹 Compatible FEM for geophysical  fluid models